 · Consider tax benefits related to using capital losses to offset realized gains –– and move any gains to the lowest tax brackets, if possible.

 · Consider a VT529 plan to help save for education; you can benefit with a 10% Vermont state income tax credit on annual contributions deposited for college or training after high school.
+College savings plans allow for frontloading up to five years’ worth of annual gifting exclusions.

 · Take advantage of health savings accounts (HSAs) that can help you reduce your taxes and save for your future.